Viktoria0912/food-calorie-scanner/README.md

 ## How It Works

-This application uses the device camera to capture an image of food.
-In a production environment, this image would be sent to a food recognition API that uses machine learning to identify the food and return nutritional data.
-For demonstration purposes, this version simulates the API response with pre-defined food data.
+This application uses the device camera to capture an image of meat.
+In a production environment, this image would be sent to an AI-powered meat recognition API that uses machine learning to identify the specific type of meat and return detailed nutritional data.
+For demonstration purposes, this version simulates the AI recognition with pre-defined meat data.

 ## Getting Started

 1. Clone this repository
 2. Open `index.html` in a modern web browser
 3. Click "Start Scanning" to begin
+4. Point your camera at any meat (beef, chicken, pork, fish, etc.)
+5. Get instant nutritional information

+## Target Users

+- Health-conscious individuals
+- Fitness enthusiasts
+- Athletes tracking protein intake
+- Bodybuilders monitoring macros
+- People on specialized diets (keto, paleo, etc.)

 ## Note

 This is a demo application.
 In a real-world implementation, it would require:

-- A robust food recognition API
+- An AI-powered meat recognition API
 - User authentication
-- Data storage for saving nutritional history
+- Cloud data storage for saving nutritional history
 - Native mobile app versions for better camera integration

 ## License